Louisville Truck Accident Lawyer

 Some of these trucking accidents include:

-- In December 2018, a tractor-trailer lost control and overturned on the AA Highway, spilling its load of furniture across the interstate and into the path of oncoming traffic.
+- In December 2018, a tractor-trailer lost control and overturned on the AA Highway, spilling its furniture across the interstate and into the path of oncoming traffic.
 Multiple people were killed in this accident, including two passengers in a car and one person in another car.

 - In June 2018, a tractor-trailer sideswiped a moving car on I-65 South in Jefferson County when the truck driver merged lanes.
 As a result, the car flipped over the side of the interstate, killing both passengers inside.